Strong storm heads for Florida, packing heavy rain and gusty winds before heading up East Coast - KTVZ

 Saturday: Florida takes a blow

-Heavy rain is expected to arrive in parts of southern and western Florida by mid-morning Saturday and increase in scope and intensity throughout the day.
-By Saturday night, heavy rainfall will drench almost the entire state and spread into the Southeast.
+By Saturday night, heavy rainfall is forecast to drench almost the entire state of Florida and spread into the Southeast.

 A slight risk of excessive rainfall – or Level 2 out of 4 – is forecast for a majority of Florida and far southern Georgia on Saturday.
 Rain could fall heavily enough on Saturday to trigger flash flooding and may cause streams and rivers to rise.